Reduce(`+`, 1:5)

 )

-#> [1] "a-b+c"The binary function receives three arguments: the accumulator, the current element from the first list, and the current element from the second list.
-The second list must be one element shorter than the first (or the same length if .init is provided).
+#> [1] "a-b+c"The binary function receives three arguments: the accumulator, the current element from the first list, and the corresponding element from the second list.
+The second list must be one element shorter than the first (or the same length if .init is provided), because the first element of the first list seeds the accumulator.

 21.6 Practical patterns

 Combining data frames.
-When split() or repeated API calls give you a list of data frames, Reduce(rbind, dfs) stacks them.
-For large lists, do.call(rbind, dfs) is faster because it avoids the O(n²) copying of repeated two-at-a-time binding.
+When split() or repeated API calls hand you a list of data frames, Reduce(rbind, dfs) stacks them.
+For large lists, do.call(rbind, dfs) is faster because it avoids the O(n2) copying that comes from binding two at a time, growing the result frame with every step.

 dfs <- list(